Moinur2025/-SQLBolt-Movie-Database-using-MySQL/README.md

-# -SQLBolt-Movie-Database-using-MySQL
+# SQLBolt-Movie-Database-using-MySQL

-# 🐬 Learn SQL with MySQL – Beginner Project
+# 🐬 Learn SQL with MySQL – Project

 Welcome to the **Learn SQL with MySQL** project!
 This repository is designed to help beginners understand the fundamentals of SQL through simple, interactive-style exercises and real-world examples using the MySQL database engine.